Esri/Survey123Community/README.md

 - Delete functionality added.
 Select a survey to find a 'Delete' option in the menu.
 - Survey123 workflows are compatible with ArcGIS Portal.
 Specify your portal address in the 'Sign In' dialog to point Survey123 at your ArcGIS Portal.
 - Survey123 workflows are compatible with https only organizations in ArcGIS Online.

+Note: Survey123 cannot work with Enterprise Logins (in ArcGIS Online or Portal for ArcGIS just yet).

 ___________________________________________________________________________________________________________________